Events

 eventThe Battle of Karbala (680 CE / 61 AH) was a defining tragedy in Islamic history where Imam Hussain ibn Ali, the Prophet's grandson, and his small band of followers were massacred by the forces of Yazid ibn Muawiyah.
 This event crystallized the Sunni-Shia split and became central to Islamic religious consciousness, particularly in Shia tradition.

-Battle of Khandaq: The Siege of Medina and Divine Intervention
+Battle of Khandaq: The Defense of Medina

-Battle of Uhud: The Test of Faith and Resilience
+Battle of Uhud: Faith, Discipline, and Recovery

 Battle of Yarmouk: The Decisive Victory that Opened the Levant